-The Compliance Manager has responsibility to monitor regulatory changes in the relevant jurisdictions and compliance with applicable existing laws, including regulatory reporting and public disclosure requirements.
-The Compliance Manager monitors compliance with the Company's policies and procedures and adherence to the Company's Code of Business Conduct and Ethics.
+The Head of Compliance has responsibility to monitor regulatory changes in the relevant jurisdictions and compliance with applicable existing laws, including regulatory reporting and public disclosure requirements.
+The Head of Compliance monitors compliance with the Company's policies and procedures and adherence to the Company's Code of Business Conduct and Ethics.